-Expand sales channels and sell items on Google Shopping
+- Expand sales channels and sell items on Google Shopping

-Increase number of offered products on Google Shopping
+- Increase number of offered products on Google Shopping

-Automate products data update in Google Shopping
+- Automate products data update in Google Shopping

-When Scandiweb started to work with the client, they already were using Google Shopping USA and CA. All SEM efforts were split between the client’s internal SEM professional and agency that specializes in Paid Search Management.
+When Scandiweb started to work with the client, they already were using Google Shopping USA and CA. All SEM efforts were split between the client’s internal SEM professional and an agency that specializes in Paid Search Management.
 Internal SEM professional is responsible for Bing Ads, so this field was not touched by Scandiweb.
-While on the other hand, PPC agency was responsible for Google Shopping management and it was overtaken by Scandiweb.
+While on the other hand, the PPC agency was responsible for Google Shopping management and it was overtaken by Scandiweb.

-During Google Merchant Center account analysis, we found out that previous agency had uploaded two feeds for US and one feed for CA, all uploaded manually.
+During Google Merchant Center account analysis, we found out that the previous agency had uploaded two feeds for the US and one feed for CA, all uploaded manually.
 In total, 43 products were active and 94 were disapproved by Google (out of 3800 products available in ZenCart).
 Right after migration from ZenCart to Magento, 301 redirects for products in Google Shopping were not configured (forgotten by the client), hence all product ads led to 404 error pages.